ata381/founder-idea-analyzer/PROMPTS.md

 - Keep the response length bounded to avoid overly long results (e.g., `Keep the response under 200 words`).

 Operational considerations
-- Fallbacks: the code falls back to deterministic heuristics if the Ollama call errors or returns unparsable output.
-That makes the API robust but means you should monitor server logs to catch LLM parsing issues.
 - Prompt iteration: update these templates in `lib/insightEngine.js` and `lib/versionUtils.js` to quickly iterate on model behavior.
 If you prefer, we can externalize prompts into `prompts/*.json` and load them at runtime.
 - Rate and latency: calling LLMs introduces latency.
 Consider caching repeated calls for the same inputs or issuing LLM requests asynchronously where possible.